 Files You Should Back Up

 The most important thing is to back up your personal files.
-On a modern Windows PC, you’ll generally find these under C:\Windows\USERNAME, where USERNAME is your user account name.
+On a modern Windows PC, you’ll generally find these under C:\Users\USERNAME, where USERNAME is your user account name.

 By default, this directory contains your user account’s data folders.
 These include the Documents folder where your documents are saved to by default, the Pictures folder that likely contains any family photos you have, the Downloads folder where files are downloaded, the Music folder where your music files are probably stored, and the Videos folder where videos are stored.
 If you use iTunes for your music, iTunes stores its music library in your music folder by default.
 It even includes your Desktop folder, where many people store files.